Remote Year Program Policies (Version 1.6)

-These Program Accomodation Policies contain important information about our rules and guidelines for your participation in a Remote Year Program (as defined in the Remote Year Participant Terms and Conditions), and our rules and guidelines regarding travel, accommodation, visitors, guests, etc..
-Under the Remote Year Participant Terms and Conditions, which constitute a binding contract between you (“you, “your” or “participant”) and Remote Year, you are also agreeing to these policies.
+These Program Policies contain important information about our rules and guidelines for your participation in a Remote Year Program and Remote Year Membership (as defined in the Remote Year Participant Terms and Conditions), and our rules and guidelines regarding travel, accommodation, visitors, guests, etc. Under the Remote Year Participant Terms and Conditions, which constitute a binding contract between you (“you, “your” or “Participant”) and Remote Year, you are also agreeing to these policies.

-Neither Remote Year, nor its designated Travel Team members or affiliates, shall be liable for any cancellation penalty charged by an air carrier or other transportation provider, including but not limited to, any air carrier's cancellation penalty related to the purchase of a non-refundable ticket to or from the city a participant is in prior to joining the Program or the city a participant is going to after leaving the Program.
+2.1.2 Neither Remote Year, nor its designated Travel Team members or affiliates, shall be liable for any cancellation penalty charged by an air carrier or other transportation provider, including but not limited to, any air carrier's cancellation penalty related to the purchase of a non-refundable ticket to or from the location a Participant is in prior to joining the Program or the location a Participant is going to after leaving the Program.

-If you are on a RY program that has included flights, there are 2 ways you can potentially alter or change your travel:
+If you are on a Remote Year Journey that has included flights, there are 2 ways you can potentially alter or change your travel:

-Credit: If you decide to not take a group flight you may be able to select the option to have a credit applied to a future bill.
-This credit is a dollar amount subtracted from the bill you will receive right before the stated transition.
+2.2.1 Travel Credit: If you decide to not take the included Remote Year organized group flight you may be able to select the option to have a credit applied to a future invoice.
+This credit is a dollar amount subtracted from the invoice you will receive right before the stated transition.
 This credit amount, if any, will vary by transition.
 The credit amount is based on multiple factors affecting the booking costs.
-(This is why you will find a Lisbon > Valencia flight credit is less than the Kuala Lumpur > Santiago flight credit.)
 Group flight bookings are a bit complicated - that’s why we have a travel team of specialists who handle the contracts.
 Not every ticket costs the same amount, has the same type of payment terms, or the same amount of flexibility.
-So, when we determine credit amounts, we try to include all relevant factors to end at a fair amount for all members of a community.
+So, when we determine credit amounts, we try to include all relevant factors to end at a fair amount for all Participants.

-Transition Trip: This is a flight to a new destination in between two Remote Year cities, over Transition Weekend.
+2.2.2 Transition Trip: This is a flight to a new destination in between two Remote Year locations over Transition Weekend.
 These are ticketed by the Remote Year travel team.
 Availability, destinations, prices, dates and flight times will vary.

-Remote Year is generally able to make changes to the group reservation 65 days or more prior to the scheduled day of travel.
+2.2.3 Remote Year is generally able to make changes to the group reservation 65 days or more prior to the scheduled day of travel.
 Prior to the 65 day deadline of each travel day, you will receive your group’s Transition Options, if any, from the Travel Team.
 These will be a set of standard alternatives to the group travel that can be selected in the Marketplace.
 These Transition Options will be offered for every transition where Remote Year finds viable options, at its discretion.
-However, no alternatives will be offered for the first leg of travel.
+Transition Trips are not offered between months 1 and 2 of a Journey.

-If you select the Credit option through the marketplace, the credit will be issued/reflected on the last bill you receive before the flight for which you selected the Credit.
-(For example, if you’ve selected the credit instead of taking the group flight on May 25th, you will see that credit deducted from the bill you receive on May 21st.)
+2.2.4 Other Alterations and Changes info: If you select the Credit option through the Marketplace, the credit will be issued/reflected on the last invoice you receive before the flight for which you selected the Credit.
+(For example, if you’ve selected the credit instead of taking the group flight on May 25th, you will see that credit deducted from the invoice you receive in May.)

-Full Program Payment or if your bill/invoice is less than the Credit amount: If you have paid for your Remote Year program in full, or if the bill/invoice you receive is less than the Credit, you will receive your Credit as a refund back to the credit card used for your original down payment.
-If you prefer to use a different method of refund, please contact email@example.com before the refund is processed.
+Full Program Payment or if your invoice is less than the Credit amount: If you have paid for your Remote Year Program in full, or if the invoice you receive is less than the Credit, you will receive your Credit as a refund back to the credit card used for your original down payment.
+If you prefer to use a different method of refund, please contact firstname.lastname@example.org before the refund is processed.

-If you decide to leave your Remote Year community, all future Remote Year Credits, and planned flights we may have booked for you will be cancelled.
-If possible, you may have the opportunity to purchase your changed flights from Remote Year for use after leaving your community, but you need to let us know as far in advance as possible.
+If you decide to leave your Remote Year Program all future Remote Year Credits, and planned flights we may have booked for you will be canceled.
+If possible, you may have the opportunity to purchase your changed flights from Remote Year for use after leaving your Program but you need to let us know as far in advance as possible.

 No changes can be made by Remote Year to your group travel bookings after the 65 day deadline has passed.